What happened at Oradour

 - Olympique Lyonnaise - Famous French football team, from

-the city of Lyon, currently (2008) the undisputed top team in French
+the city of Lyon, one of the top teams in French

 football, having won the League championship seven times in a row, and